fBravoBravo/BizAwayTechChallenge/README.md

 ### Cache

-To optimize performance, we've implemented a small cache for the explore trips endpoint.
+To optimize performance, I've implemented a small cache for the explore trips endpoint.
 This cache stores recent search results using the origin and destination as keys.
 When a user makes a request with the same origin and destination, the app quickly returns the cached results instead of performing a new search.

 To ensure data freshness, each cached entry has a time-to-live (TTL) of one minute.
 After this time, the entry is automatically removed, and subsequent requests for the same origin and destination will trigger a new search.

 The benefits of caching are evident in performance benchmarks.
-For instance, when making two consecutive calls to the endpoint with the same parameters (e.g., http://localhost:3000/api/trips/exploreTrips?origin=MAD&destination=JFK&sort_by=cheapest), the first call might take around 6 seconds.
-However, the second call will be significantly faster, typically completing in under 500 milliseconds.
+For instance, when making two consecutive calls to the endpoint with the same parameters (e.g., http://localhost:3000/api/trips/exploreTrips?origin=MAD&destination=JFK&sort_by=cheapest), the first call might take around 600 milliseconds.
+However, the second call will be significantly faster, typically completing in under 50 milliseconds.

 ## Tests cases coverage